When is booking a tour worth the splurge over doing-it-yourself?

 4. Hire a guide

 Hire a guide if you want insight, guidance and flexible itinerary.
 The experience is of a personal nature and you can tweak the amount of time you spend in a spot.
 Often, you find guides lingering around landmarks offering their services.
-Some you can find through a tourism office, tour agent or your hotel.
+You can find them through a tourism office, tour agent (who will book them or offer you a tour with a guide) or your hotel.

 6. Hire a Driver and Car